RohanSangle/rating_component/README.md

 ### What I learned

+This was my very first web project so it took a lot of time for me to build it.
+I think I have complicated it by using a lot of react usestate here and there which i guess would have been done in much more easy way.
 My main challenge came up while using {useState} in reactjs.
 I had to add a ternary operator to the return statement to return the rating card depending on the rating.